 The Executive Management Compensation and Succession Committee is responsible for guiding and overseeing the formulation and application of the compensation and benefit programs for our NEOs, including reviewing and approving compensation levels, evaluating the performance of our NEOs and considering senior management succession issues.
-The committee acts pursuant to a charter that has been approved by our full board and can be found under the investor relations section of our website www.busey.com.
+The committee acts pursuant to a charter that has been approved by our full board and can be found at www.busey.com under "Investor Relations."
 The committee is composed of nonmanagement, independent members of the board.